chandrikapanse/eu_isds_research_assistant/README.md

 A reliability-focused retrieval-augmented generation (RAG) system for **intra-EU and UK investor-state dispute settlement (ISDS)** law.
-It answers questions **only** from a curated corpus of primary and secondary sources, with citations — so a researcher can verify every claim against a real source rather than fact-checking an AI from scratch.
+It answers questions **only** from a curated corpus of primary and secondary sources, with citations, so a researcher can verify every claim against a real source rather than fact-checking an AI from scratch.

-> **Prototype.** A self-directed project — built to make first-pass ISDS research faster and more
+> **Prototype.** A self-directed project, built to make first-pass ISDS research faster and more
 > verifiable, and to understand how retrieval-based AI systems behave and fail from the inside.
 > Outputs must be verified against primary sources before being relied on.